plone/volto/docs/source/05-customizing/02-folder-structure.md

 # Folder structure

-Volto is based on React, Redux and React-Router.
-All the code is located in the `src` folder.
+Volto is based on React, Redux, and React-Router.
+All of the code is located in the `src` folder.
 The following convention for locating resources is used.